-General Fund Agency Grant, Community Development Block Grant (CDBG) Funds and Hollywood Police Law Enforcement Trust Funds (LETF)The City's grant cycle for General Fund Agency Grants, Community Development Block Grant (CDBG) Funds and Law Enforcement Trust Funds (LETF) for fiscal year 2017 opened on February 1, 2016 and closed on February 26, 2016 at 3:00 p.m.
-Applications were due to the respective City staff identified within the application at that time.
+General Fund Agency Grant, Community Development Block Grant (CDBG) Funds and Hollywood Police Law Enforcement Trust Funds (LETF)The City's grant cycle for General Fund Agency Grants, Community Development Block Grant (CDBG) Funds and Law Enforcement Trust Funds (LETF) for fiscal year 2018 will open on February 1, 2017 and will close on February 23, 2017 at 3:00 p.m.
+Applications will be due to the respective City staff identified within the application at that time.

 The City is interested in supporting creative and innovative projects and programs that serve the community.
 Individuals and groups may apply for one of the grants listed below from the General Fund and pass-through funding sources during the grant cycle.
 Listed below are the three different funding sources and their priority focus areas:

 General Fund Agency Grant- These grants fund programs and services in the following areas:

 - Education concentrated in the areas of math and science